l460289052/Orbitool/readme.md

 ### Bugs

 If you meet any bugs, please let me know.
-You can send me the 'error.txt' file which is under the same directory with 'Oribitool.exe'.
+You can send me the 'error.txt' file which is under the same directory with 'Orbitool.exe'.

 ## log